-Working abroad sounds like an adventure to many people.
-However, job search in Poland requires more than just the obvious Poland CV writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to get Poland jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in Poland requires more than just the obvious Poland CV with Poland cover letter writing and translation, it requires thorough preparation.
+You will face problems that probably did not even come to your mind when you decided to get jobs in Poland.

 Poland economy - overview: Poland has pursued a policy of economic liberalization since 1990 and today stands out as a success story among transition economies.
 It is the only country in the European Union to avoid a recession through the 2008-2009 economic downturn.